keithbsmiley-other/emilysite/_posts/2022-1-24-Science-of-Meditation-part-three-point-five.md

 ## Now Are You Going To Talk About Meditation?

-I’ve been telling you all along that all this stuff in connected?
-So, technically, I’ve been talking about meditation this whole time.

-Just sayin’.
+Alas, no.

 ## Next Time On The Science of Meditation

-I’ve been studying a lot about this, and realized I was missing a pretty key part of all of this: brain waves.
+I've been studying a lot about this, and realized I was missing a pretty key part of all of this: brain waves.

 So, that’s what we’ll discuss next time.